 A TD may decide to organize a rerun for all competitors in a division.
-This decision is at the TD's sole discretion after gathering information from the event host, head judge, ski patrol, current weather forecast etc.
+This decision is at the TD's sole discretion after gathering information from the event organizer, head judge, ski patrol, current weather forecast etc.

-For a two-day competition format, if the weather doesn't allow for a second day or if divisions from day one are not completed, there TD will decide upon one of several scenarios:
+For a two-day competition format, if the weather doesn't allow for a second day or if divisions from day one are not completed, the TD will decide upon one of several scenarios:

 - Results are validated on a division by division basis as they are completed. - In the event that it is impossible to complete a final run for a division when qualification runs were completed, the qualifying run results are validated and these scores will serve as the final score for the event. - If a division is not completed and a finals run competition day is possible with a sufficient weather window, the TD may elect to rerun the entire qualification runs for an incomplete division.
 If a finals run is not possible, then the scores from the qualifying run will serve as the final results for the event. - If it is impossible to complete a particular division within the event window, results are not counted and points will not be earned by the athlete.
-This event will not count against an athlete's three allotted Regional or National event count.
+This event will not count against an athlete's allotted count of three Regional Series and three National Series events.